-Dr. Ulas Bozdogan is a leader in minimally invasive gynecologic surgery for women in Midtown West, New York City & Bergen County, NJ, including robot-assisted surgery with the da Vinci surgical robot system.
+Dr. Ulas Bozdogan is a leader in minimally invasive gynecologic surgery for women in Hackensack, NJ and New York City, NY, including robot-assisted surgery with the da Vinci surgical robot system.
 At Advanced Endometriosis Center, minimally-invasive and robot-assisted surgical techniques help patients enjoy faster recovery, less pain, and fewer complications following an array of surgical procedures.

 Minimally invasive surgery uses very small incisions and special instruments, some equipped with cameras, to avoid the need for large incisions.
 Many minimally-invasive surgeries rely on a special instrument called a laparoscope, a thin, flexible instrument equipped with a camera that sends detailed images back to a computer screen for viewing.
 Some newer techniques use surgical robots to perform very complex or detailed procedures, increasing precision and improving patient outcomes.
 Because these techniques use small incisions, they cause less bleeding, less tissue damage, and less discomfort, and they’re also associated with fewer complications and faster healing compared to traditional surgical techniques that use larger incisions.